 "…If we fight for meaningless reforms, they get what they want.
 If we turn away from revolution and the leadership of the Revolutionary Communist Party, they get what they want.
 They get us walking around in circles aimlessly without any real clarity about the problem and much less the solution.
 And while now is not the time to go all out for revolution, now IS the time to resist, now IS the time to fight back, now IS the time to build the movement FOR revolution, and now is the time to strengthen the organized force that will lead that revolution. …"

-Today RCP maintains offices in sixteen U.S. metropolitan areas: Atlanta, Baltimore, Cambridge/Boston, Chicago, Cleveland, Detroit, Honolulu, Houston, Los Angeles, Miami, New York City, Philadelphia, Portland [Oregon], San Francisco/Berkeley, Seattle, and Washington D.C.
+RCP currently maintains offices in sixteen U.S. metropolitan areas: Atlanta, Baltimore, Cambridge/Boston, Chicago, Cleveland, Detroit, Honolulu, Houston, Los Angeles, Miami, New York City, Philadelphia, Portland [Oregon], San Francisco/Berkeley, Seattle, and Washington D.C.
 It is also active in Western Europe, particularly in England, France, and Germany.